jeffaffaffaffa/node_express_stuff/README.md

 - Postman is a Google Chrome extention that is used to send example requests and test error codes.
 - Don't forget to install NPM in local repository.
 - .gitignore is handy to reduce repo clutter.
-- Original idea by Programming with Mosh.
+- Original idea by Programming with Mosh: https://www.youtube.com/watch?v=pKd0Rpw7O48